bloominstituteoftechnology/node-testing2-project/README.md

 Here is a checklist of tasks to help you put your project together:

-- Generate a `.gitignore` file.
+- ✅ Generate a `.gitignore` file. npx gitignore node
-- Install express, knex, sqlite3 as plain dependencies.
+- ✅ Install express, knex, sqlite3 as plain dependencies. npm i express sqlite3 knex
-- Install jest, eslint, nodemon, supertest, cross-env as dev-dependencies.
+- ✅Install npx jest --init ✔️, npx eslint --init ✔️, npm i -D nodemon ✔️, npm i -D supertest✔️, npm i -D cross-env✔️ as dev-dependencies.
-- Configure jest and eslint using `npx <libname> --init`.
+- ✅Configure jest and eslint using `npx <libname> --init`.
-- Create a `knexfile.js` with "development" and "testing" configurations.
+- ✅Create a `knexfile.js` with "development" and "testing" configurations. npm i -g knex // npm i -D knex-cleaner/
 - Create a `db-config.js` file that selects the correct configuration using the value of `process.env.NODE_ENV`.
 - Create migration and seed files.
 - Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`.